NicSterian/a1-service-expert/admin-context.md

 Dev Tools exists and is ADMIN-only; DVLA Test Lookup moved there.

-Notification recipients remains under Settings â†’ Notifications.
+Notification recipients remains under Settings → Notifications.

 What to Do Now (Claude)

-Create or update admin-context.md (repo root) with this full brief.
+Create or update aadmin-context.md (repo root) with this full brief.

 Analyze the repo (web + API) and report: